acmeguy/django-kickstart/README.md

 ================

 An attempt to create a private django kickstart, please view this as "learn by doing" exercise rather than a viable option for anyone other than me.
+This project includes all my favorite django modules and is *my* ideal starting point for a web application project.

 Included packages